 Here’s a Cool Opportunity

-If you own a Columbia property, you could receive a shade tree at no cost, plus a rain diaper to reduce maintenance.
+If you own a property in greater Columbia, you could receive a shade tree at no cost, plus a rain diaper to reduce maintenance.

 Tell your neighbors.
 Tell your friends.

-The goal is to plant 1,750 new shade trees over the next five years.
+The goal is to plant thousands of new shade trees if greater Columbia over the next five years.

 Free Lunch.
 Free Tree

 Save the date!
-Enjoy a great meal at our next event on October 19, 2024.
-Learn how to select, plant and maintain a tree from an expert.
-Sign up and walk away with a voucher for your free shade tree.
+Enjoy a great meal at our next event on January 18, 2025 and learn how to select, plant and maintain a tree from an expert.
+Sign up for your free shade tree at the event.
+Beat the Heaters love these events!

 Can’t make it to the luncheon?
 No problem.